 | Axe | 3 Metal | Chop trees for wood.
 Doubles as a 1d6 melee weapon. | Smith 5 |

-| Pickaxe | 3 Metal | Mine ore from mines.
+| Pickaxe | 3 Metal | Mine ore for metal.
 Doubles as a 1d4 melee weapon. | Smith 5 |

 | Scythe | 3 Metal | Harvest grain, dewberry, and blackroot.
 Doubles as a 1d4 melee weapon. | Smith 5 |